DiarmuidHenry/Project-01/readme.md

 ### Website Objective

 To create a website advertising Collooney Physiotherapy to those searching the services of a physiotherapist in the surrounding area, thereby increasing the number of clients.
 The website should clearly show the services provided, as well as giving the user a positive experience whilst on the website.
-This would be achieved by an intuiative layout, positive images and a soft, comfortable colour palette.
+This would be achieved by an intuitive layout, positive images and a soft, comfortable colour palette.

 ### Key Features